Stardew Valley Mod Manager

 Install / Update

 I decided I could have the configuration be updated on installing a mod.
-It saves manually installing and having to llok for the right location.
+It saves having to look for the right location when adding separately.

 Mod Attributes